sarah-is-coding/Onitama-AI/README.md

 Add functionality to allow players to play against the AI

 Improve evaluation function.
-* more points for a protected master
+* more points for a protected master, weight 7
-* more points for control of the center of the board
+* more points for control of the center of the board, weight 5
-* more points for a master closer to the targeted temple
+* more points for a master closer to the targeted temple, weight 2

 In the real game you can see the next card that will fill your hand.
 You can see the opponents as well.
 This is something that needs to be added.